BootstrapDash/Azia-Admin-Bootstrap-Template/README.md

 Azia Admin is packed with all the features that fit your needs but not cramped with components you would not even use.
 It is an excellent fit to build admin panels, e-commerce systems, project management systems, CMS or CRM.

 Although the template has a design like none other, it is easily customizable to suit your requirements.
-Star Admin comes with a clean and well-commented code that makes it easy to work with the template.
+Azia Admin comes with a clean and well-commented code that makes it easy to work with the template.
 Thus making it an ideal pick for jump starting your project.

 <h1>Demo</h1>